 Waste.
-No major recalculations occurred in the sector.
+Recalculations occurred in this sector for the update of the model parameters for estimate methane emissions from landfills from 1992.
 For waste incineration, recalculations are due to the update of few plants industrial waste activity data from 2000.
+Compost production methane emission factor have been updated for the whole time series according to a review of the literature available.